saquibshaikh14/saquibshaikh14/README.md

 # Mohammad Saquib

 Welcome to my portfolio!
-I am a Fullstack MERN Developer with over 3.5 years of experience in building secure, scalable, and high-performing web applications.
+I am a Fullstack MERN Developer with nearly 4 years of experience in building secure, scalable, and high-performing web applications.
 I specialize in payment gateway integrations across multiple eCommerce platforms, combining expertise in frontend UI development, backend services, and API integration.

 ## About Me